uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 #### Frequency Analysis Attacks

 Frequency analysis means looking at how many times each letter appears in the encrypted message, and using this information to crack the code.
 A letter that appears many times in a message is far more likely to be “T” than “Z”, for example.

+The following interactive will helps you to analyze a piece of text by counting up the letter frequencies.

+{interactive name="frequency-analysis" type="in-page"}

 Putting the following text into a statistical analyser such as this one on [this website](http://www.richkni.co.uk/php/crypta/freq.php) will give the output in the table below.

 ```
 F QTSL RJXXFLJ HTSYFNSX QTYX TK